 Before/ After Basement Before/After Closet Before/After Basement 2 Before/After Master Bedroom

-There are many possible causes, including:
+There are many possible causes for the mess and disorganization, including:

 Competing priorities, i.e., trying to do too many things; failure to establish/identify clear purposes for your current stage of life and, therefore, (often) holding on to clutter that doesn’t truly reflect or support your real current needs, goals, desires, and/or activities